loomnetwork/loom-sdk-documentation/docs/ja/mainnet-plasma.md

 - Max Contract Size: **24,576 bytes**
 - Max Gas Limit per transaction: **4,915,200**

-### Truffle configuration file
+### Truffle Configuration File

-Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Loom Basechain.
+Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Basechain.

-### Connect to Loom Basechain
+### Connect to Basechain

-You can use this snippet to connect to Loom Basechain:
+You can use this snippet to connect to Basechain:

 ```js
 import {